 - The onset of weakness and other symptoms

 - Concomitant medical conditions, such as diabetes or multiple sclerosis

 - Trauma or injury to the back, hip, leg, or foot

 - Decreased strength in other parts of the body

 If foot drop is suspected, diagnostic tests may be required to check the muscle and nerve tissues in the affected leg.
 Tests may also be conducted to check for systemic conditions, such as diabetes or genetic disorders that may affect the nerves.

 In This Article:

-Foot drop can be diagnosed by many types of physicians.
-If the lower back is suspected as a cause, it may be advisable to see a spine specialist, such as a physiatrist, orthopedic surgeon, or neurosurgeon who focuses his or her practice on spine medicine.
+Foot drop can be diagnosed by several types of physicians.
+If the lower back is suspected as a cause, it may be advisable to see a spine specialist, such as a physiatrist, orthopedic surgeon, or neurosurgeon.
+Diabetes or other metabolic conditions may be diagnosed and treated by an endocrinologist.

-Once a cause is determined, various foot drop treatments may be implemented depending on the specific patient's condition.
+Once a cause is determined, various foot drop treatments may be implemented depending on the specific underlying condition.